Doktora Emila Warmińskiego street: Location

 The street is located in downtown district (Śródmiescie).
-Its course lies on a south-north axis, from Focha street to Zduny street, parallel to Gdańska Street.
+Its course lies on a south–north axis, from Focha street to Zduny street, parallel to Gdańska Street.
 On its way, Warmińskiego street crosses the following axes: Obrońców Bydgoszczy, Dworcowa, Podolska and Zduny.

 History

 The path that will become Warmińskiego street was laid during the second half of the 19th century, under Prussian rule.
-It stems from the growing activity along Focha street (then Wilhelm straße) in the one hand and the set up of industries on the north of Focha street in the other hand.
+It stems from the growing activity along Focha street (then Wilhelmstraße) in the one hand and the set up of industries on the north of Focha street in the other hand.

-Before its inception, facility along the street were registered under the neighbouring avenues already established, i.e. with Wilhelm straße, Bahnoff straße or Peterson straße numbering.
+Before its inception, facility along the street were registered under the neighbouring avenues already established, i.e. with Wilhelmstraße, Bahnofstraße or Petersonstraße numbering.
 A handful of tenements from this period are still standing.

 Between the 1890s and the outset of the First World War, several firms set up in the area and contributed to the prominence of the street.
 One can mention, among others: